-Intended Outcomes: Teachers, staff, and administrators will improve their capacity to develop and revise schoolwide protocols in response to behavior event and resolution data.
+Intended Outcomes: Teachers, staff, and administrators will improve their capacity to develop and revise schoolwide protocols in response to student engagement data (both behavior and academic).

 - Administration will work with the NWEA coach to develop a schoolwide instructional coaching process designed to provide timely feedback and support to teachers. - Administration will participate in quarterly professional learning on the instructional coaching process during the 2024/2025 school year. - Administration and teachers will engage in a minimum of three coaching cycles each week. - The Leadership Team and administration will review trends in instructional coaching data in order to develop professional learning based on the needs of teachers.